|12 February 2017, 13:00 Europe/Vilnius|

 The internal proceedings of the Selection Committee are confidential and any contact with its members is strictly forbidden.
 Soliciting on behalf of a candidate can lead to immediate disqualification.

-For applications to be valid, candidates must complete an EIGE application form available at the top of the page.
-It is to be forwarded electronically to email@example.com.
+For applications to be valid, candidates must complete an EIGE application form available on the top of this page.
+It is to be forwarded electronically to firstname.lastname@example.org.
 The subject title should include the vacancy reference number.

 Applicants are requested not to attach any supporting documents at this stage, e.g. copies of ID cards, diplomas, evidence of previous professional experience, etc. Only candidates invited to an interview will be asked to present copies of these documents for verification.
 Applications will not be returned to candidates but will be kept on file by the Institute in line with its data protection guidelines.